-MECP recently completed a Lakeshore Capacity Assessment of Trout Lake in 2018 (MECP 2018).
+MECP completed a Lakeshore Capacity Assessment of Trout Lake in 2018 (MECP 2018).
 Modelled spring overturn TP concentrations were 10.66 μ g/L for Four Mile Bay and 11.42 μ g/L for Trout Lake - Main Basin, both of which were substantially higher than measured values of 5.88 μ g/L and 4.19 μ g/L, respectively.
 MECP determined that the model could not be used as a planning tool because it overpredicted the spring overturn concentrations by greater than 20%.
-We developed an updated Lakeshore Capacity Model, including an examination of the input variables, as part of an exploratory exercise to determine if a more accurate model could be developed and used as a lake management tool to inform development capacity.
+We developed an updated LCM, including updated input variables, as part of an exploratory exercise to determine if a more accurate model could be developed and used as a lake management tool to inform development capacity.